jacques/docs.npmjs.com/content/enterprise/intro.md

 - Search for package using the website

-    Visit your registry's website at `http://<your-server>:8081/` and use the "find on-site packages" search bar at the top.
+    Visit your registry's website at `http://<your-server>:8081/` and use the search bar at the top.